Identifying Causal Effects in Experiments with Spillovers and Non-compliance: Identification

+While $\bar{D}_{ig}$ is endogenous, the scaled difference between $\bar{D}_{ig}$ and its conditional expectation is a valid instrument under the linear potential outcomes model.
+Intuitively, this transformation \emph{adjusts} for the first-stage heterogeneity discussed in \autoref{subsec:compliers}: after controlling for differences in $(\bar{C}_{ig}, N_g)$, the remaining variation in $\bar{D}_{ig}$ arises only from the experimentally--assigned saturations.
+Thus, rather than using $S_g$ as an instrument directly, we use it indirectly to generate variation in $\bar{D}_{ig}$ given $(\bar{C}_{ig}, N_g)$.
+The final ingredient that we require is a rank condition.

-\begin{assump}[Rank Condition] \mbox{} \begin{enumerate}[(i)] \item $0 < \mathbbm{E}(C_{ig}) < 1$ \item $\mathbf{Q}(\bar{c}, n)$ is invertible at every point $(\bar{c},n)$ in the support of $(\bar{C}_{ig}, N_g)$. \end{enumerate} \end{assump} Part (i) of \autoref{assump:rank} asserts that there is at least some degree of non-compliance with the experimental treatment offers, $\mathbbm{E}(C_{ig}) < 1$, and that the population contains at least some compliers, $\mathbbm{E}(C_{ig}) > 0$.
-Part (ii) requires that the matrix-valued function $\mathbf{Q}$ defined in \eqref{eq:Qdef} is full rank when evaluated at any share of compliers $\bar{c}$ and group size $n$ that occur in the population. \autoref{assump:rank} does not explicitly restrict $\mathbf{Q}_0$ or $\mathbf{Q}_1$.
+\begin{assump}[Rank Condition] \mbox{} \begin{enumerate}[(i)] \item $0 < \mathbbm{E}(C_{ig}) < 1$ \item $\mathbf{Q}(\bar{c}, n)$ is invertible at every point $(\bar{c},n)$ in the support of $(\bar{C}_{ig}, N_g)$. \end{enumerate} \end{assump} Part (i) of \autoref{assump:rank} asserts that the population contains at least some never-takers, $\mathbbm{E}(C_{ig}) < 1$, and at least some compliers, $\mathbbm{E}(C_{ig}) > 0$.\footnote{Note that this condition applies to the \emph{entire experiment} rather than any particular group.
+If $\mathbbm{E}(C_{ig})=1$, then there is perfect compliance in every group and no need for our methods.
+If $\mathbbm{E}(C_{ig}) = 0$, then no one in any group takes the treatment so it is impossible to identify treatment effects.} Part (ii) requires that the matrix-valued function $\mathbf{Q}$ defined in \eqref{eq:Qdef} is full rank when evaluated at any share of compliers $\bar{c}$ and group size $n$ that occur in the population. \autoref{assump:rank} does not explicitly restrict $\mathbf{Q}_0$ or $\mathbf{Q}_1$.
 By the linearity of conditional expectation, however,

 so \autoref{assump:rank}(ii) could equivalently be stated in terms of $\mathbf{Q}_0$ and $\mathbf{Q}_1$.

 \begin{lem} $\mathbf{Q}(\bar{c}, n)$ is invertible iff $\mathbf{Q}_0(\bar{c}, n)$ and $\mathbf{Q}_1(\bar{c}, n)$ are both invertible, in which case